startappdev/android-job/FAQ.md

 When the app is being relaunched, this library automatically reschedules pending jobs if necessary.
 The library also register a [boot completed receiver](https://github.com/evernote/android-job/blob/master/library/src/main/java/com/evernote/android/job/JobBootReceiver.java), so that jobs are rescheduled after a reboot.

 Note that only the `AlarmManager` is affected.
-Jobs relying on the `JobScheduler` or `GcmNetworkManager` still work reliable.
+Jobs relying on the `JobScheduler`.

 ### Can I run a job in a different process?